We'll continue to add the "basics" to this page. Check back soon!

 Click to enlarge

-Revelation, which is heavily influenced by the Old Testament, is also divided by 7 temple scenes (see texts in box).
-These follow ancient Israel's annual holy days, such as Passover, Pentecost, Feast of Trumpets, and the Day of Atonement.
+Revelation, which is heavily influenced by the Old Testament, is clearly divided and initiated by 7 temple scenes (see texts).
+These divisions also follow ancient Israel's annual holy days: Passover, Pentecost, Feast of Trumpets, and the Day of Atonement.

 Revelation's ("X") Literary Structure